ScanMix: Learning from Severe Label Noise via Semantic Clustering and Semi-Supervised Learning: Experiments

 \subsection{Comparison with State-of-the-Art}

-We compare ScanMix with several existing methods using the data sets described in Sec.~\ref{sec:experimental_setup}.
-For CIFAR-10 and CIFAR-100, we evaluate the models using different levels of symmetric label noise, ranging from 20\% to 90\% and asymmetric noise rates of 40\% and 49\%.
+We compare ScanMix with several existing methods using the datasets described in Sec.
+Experimental Setup.
+For CIFAR-10 and CIFAR-100 in Table~\ref{tab:results_cifar}, we evaluate the models using different levels of symmetric label noise, ranging from 20\% to 90\% and asymmetric noise rates of 40\% and 49\%.
 We report both the best test accuracy across all epochs and the averaged test accuracy over the last 10 epochs of training.
-Table~\ref{tab:results_cifar} summarizes the results for CIFAR-10 and CIFAR-100 data sets.

 Results show that our method significantly outperforms the previous methods under severe label noise.
-Specifically, we observe an increase of roughly +15\% for CIFAR-10 with 90\% symmetric noise, +5\% for CIFAR-10 with 49\% asymmetric noise, +27\% for CIFAR-100 with 90\% symmetric noise and +6\% for CIFAR-100 with 80\% symmetric noise.
-These results demonstrate that our proposal of simultaneously performing semantic clustering and SSL does make the model more robust to noisy labels than previous methods, particularly for severe label noise.
+Specifically, we observe an increase of roughly +13\% for CIFAR-10 with 90\% symmetric noise, +5\% for CIFAR-10 with 49\% asymmetric noise, +25\% for CIFAR-100 with 90\% symmetric noise and +5\% for CIFAR-100 with 80\% symmetric noise.
+These results show that our ScanMix does make the model more robust to noisy labels than previous methods, particularly for severe label noise.
+To demonstrate that more clearly, we computed mean and variance accuracy using bootstrapping, and applied a T-test to compare ScanMix and DivideMix.
+For all cases that we claim to be better in Table~\ref{tab:results_cifar} (symmetric at 80\% and 90\% on Cifar10,100 and asymmetric at 40\% and 49\% on Cifar10), we obtained p-values $<0.01$.

-Table~\ref{tab:res_semantic} shows the ability of our method to handle semantic noise, which can be regarded as a much harder type of label noise.
-For CIFAR-10, our method shows a consistent improvement of around 4\% to 5\% with respect to the result of our evaluation of DivideMix.
-For CIFAR-100, ScanMix is slightly better.
-Given the smaller noise rates in this benchmark, these results are expected, or even surprising for CIFAR-10.
-It is important to note that the previous SOTA of the field was RoG~\cite{rog} and ScanMix is better by a large margin of 12\% to 20\%.
+Table~\ref{tab:res_semantic} shows the ability of our method to handle semantic noise, which can be regarded as a harder and more realistic type of label noise that depends not only on label transition, but also on the image features.

-We also evaluate ScanMix on the noisy large-scale data set WebVision.
-Table \ref{tab:res_WebVision} shows the Top-1 test accuracy of all methods.
-Results show that ScanMix is only slightly better than the SOTA, which we believe is due to the relatively low rate of label noise in this data set.
+The current SOTA for this benchmark is RoG~\citep{rog}, and even though the noise rates are not particularly large, our ScanMix shows results that are better by a large margin varying from 12\% to 22\%.
+The results on Red Mini-ImageNet~\citep{FaMUS} in~\autoref{tab:results_red_noise} shows that ScanMix provides substantial gains form 4\% to 7\% over the SOTA for all noise rates.